Demystifying the Lifecycle of Failures in Platform-Orchestrated Agentic Workflows: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have recently shown remarkable capabilities in reasoning, planning, and knowledge-intensive tasks, which promotes their widely adoption across diverse application domains \cite{chen2023agentverse}.
+Large Language Models (LLMs) have recently shown remarkable capabilities in reasoning, planning, and knowledge-intensive tasks\cite{matarazzo2025surveylargelanguagemodels}, which promotes their widespread adoption across diverse application domains \cite{chen2023agentverse}.
 Building on these advances, agentic systems powered by LLMs are gaining increasing attention, as they enable multiple specialized agents to collaborate toward complex goals.
-Such agentic systems have been applied to software development, information retrieval and research assistance, where the coordination of agents often outperforms single-agent solutions.
+Such agentic systems have been applied to software development, information retrieval and research assistance \cite{guo2024largelanguagemodelbased}, where the coordination of agents often outperforms single-agent solutions.

 To further lower the barrier to building such systems, a new wave of low-code agentic AI development platforms, such as Dify \cite{dify}, Coze \cite{coze}, n8n \cite{n8n} and AutoGen \cite{autogen}, has emerged.
-These platforms provide intuitive workflow editors, pre-configured tool integrations, and flexible orchestration mechanisms, allowing users to rapidly prototype and deploy multi-agent solutions without extensive programming expertise.

-Although these low-code and template-based tools have significantly lowered the bar for building agentic systems, the inherent fragility of agents and the errors introduced by the workflow and platform make these built systems prone to failure in practice.
-However, pointing out the root cause of failures is challenging because the systems often involve a large number of interconnected nodes with complex dependencies, which makes root cause localization inherently difficult.
+These platforms provide intuitive workflow editors, pre-configured tool integrations, and flexible orchestration mechanisms, allowing users to rapidly prototype and deploy multi-agent solutions without extensive programming expertise. {Although these low-code and template-based tools have significantly lowered the bar for building agentic workflows, the inherent fragility of LLMs, such as their susceptibility to hallucinations, combined with the structural complexity of agentic orchestration makes such systems prone to failure in practice.}